 Our trend towards being a more sedentary culture is not just affecting adults; it’s affecting our kids too.
 Kids have become hooked on inactivity and unhealthy eating habits, spending excessive amounts of hours “connected” to devices every day and consuming less-than-healthy foods, snacks, and beverages.
 Nip this in the bud by helping your kids to become more active.
 You can do this by developing an active lifestyle for your whole family.

 Set aside time daily or multiple times per week to be active with the family.
 Get the kids off their screens and outside to enjoy a walk, bike ride, or game of kickball.
-Play freeze tag or kick the soccer ball around.
+Play freeze tag or frisbee.
 The key is to get the whole family moving and having fun at the same time.
 There are many benefits to this.
 As you become more active, you’re naturally producing stress-relieving hormones, bonding as a family, and getting the kids off technology which has damaging effects on kids when over-consumed.
 Being physically active as a family is an easy way to simplify family life and boost everyone’s health.